MLOps-OpenAPI/arch-diagrams/use-cases/17-model-marketplace.md

 ## Description

-As a Data Scientist I want to publish my models in a secure way so that other authorized users can download and use them.
+As a <a href="https://github.com/MLOps-OpenAPI/arch-diagrams?tab=readme-ov-file#data-scientists">Data Scientist</a>, I want to publish my models in a secure way so that other authorized users can download and use them.

 ## Inputs

-Data card, model card
+* Data card
+* Model card

 ## Output

-Model marketplace entry
+* Model marketplace entry

 ```mermaid